Best Selling Water Front House Plans

 What makes a waterfront home unique?

 The beauty of the waterfront home is that it can be designed in any style and any number of floors as long as the main living area of the home has an uninterrupted view of the water.
 Today’s buyer is looking for an open concept floor plan that lends itself easily for this style.
-Many times, a wraparound deck is found off the main living area creating another living space that’s perfect for viewing the water.
+Many times, a wraparound deck is found off the main living area creating an outdoor living space that’s perfect for viewing the water.

 There are all kinds of waterfront homes.
 Oceans, rivers, ponds, streams and lakes all provide different living experiences.
 When purchasing property for your home, you’ll want to have some kind of idea of how to care for a waterfront home because they typically require more maintenance and upkeep than a home in a regular neighborhood.